 Let’s take a look at the regulation of pain management drugs for example.
 In the US, opioid prescriptions are closely monitored.
 Doctors are limited in the amount of prescriptions they can write for opioid painkillers, which is supposed to combat addiction.
 Is this effective?
 No.

 By restricting the supply of painkillers, it pushes people into getting supplies from the black market, which creates an increase in price on black markets (which is where most addicts get their drugs anyway).
 For example, in Pennsylvania, the average price of an Oxycodone (Branded Percocet and Oxycontin) on the street was about 50 cents per milligram in 2008.
 By 2011, that price was about 1 dollar per milligram.

-As a result of this, less and less users of narcotic painkillers can afford their habits.
+As a result of this, less and less users of narcotic painkillers can afford their habits, and users become further victims of this drug war.
 They are forced to seek a cheaper alternative, and since they are already buying drugs on the black market, heroin is alluring.
 During that same time period of rising street prices for narcotic pills, the price of heroin was slashed in half.
 In 2008, an addict was lucky to find heroin in NEPA for less than 20 dollars for a single “bag.”
 This was already far cheaper per dose for a typical opiate tolerant person than buying pain pills on the street.
 By 2013 it was commonly under 10 dollars.